centuryglass/IntraPaint/doc/menu_options.md

 1. **LoRA model option, not selected**:  Click any option in the list to select it.
 2. **Selected LoRA model option**:  Once selected, the "add to prompt"/"remove from prompt" button will use that LoRA.
-3. **LoRA model option, no preview**:  The LoRA preview images can be set within the Stable-Diffusion WebUI's LoRA interface, and IntraPaint will load them when the LoRA selection window is opened.
+3. **LoRA model option, no preview**:  The LoRA preview images can be set within the Stable Diffusion WebUI's LoRA interface, and IntraPaint will load them when the LoRA selection window is opened.
 Any LoRA without a preview will use this placeholder image.
 4. **"Add to prompt"/"Remove from prompt" button:**:  If the LORA is not already enabled, clicking this button will add it to the prompt field in the [image generation panel](./stable-diffusion.md#image-generation-panel).
 If the selected LoRA has already been added to the prompt, clicking this button will remove it.
 5. **Close button**:  Close the LoRA window.

 ### LCM Mode [F10]
-This option is only visible when using Stable-Diffusion, when the LCM LoRA model and support for the LCM sampler are detected.
+This option is only visible when using Stable Diffusion, when the LCM LoRA model and support for the LCM sampler are detected.
 LCM mode dramatically decreases image generation time, and gives more predictable but less creative results.
 Selecting this option adjusts image generation parameters to match the settings needed by LCM models:

 - The image sampling mode is set to LCM
 - The activation text for the LCM LoRA is inserted into the prompt, if not already there.